Disney bails out European theme park again with $2 billion

 The Walt Disney Company is once again coming to the rescue of its only theme park in Europe.

 Disney (DIS) said Friday that it will increase its stake in Euro Disney to 85.7% from 76.7%.
-It is also offering to buy the rest of the company for €2 per share, bringing potential value of the transaction to €356 million ($379 million).
+It is also offering to buy the rest of the company for €2 per share, bringing the potential value of the transaction to €356 million ($379 million).

 Disney said it will also pump up to €1.5 billion ($1.6 billion) into the park to "address its financial needs."